YashashviniKG/Fairytones/README.md

-credits also given to yashashvini kg this is a partially completed project although putogether at the last minute it  was fun hope to revisit and take it to the next level future changes we are thinking of maling styling the website song recommendation based on ur liked songs,similar songs ,songs by same artist and same lamguage artist pages like button for song song shuffle in playlist
+Credits also given to Sudhanva V Hebbar.
+This is a partially completed project and put together at the last minute.
+It was fun hope to revisit and take it to the next level Future changes we are thinking of makng are;
+Song recommendation based on liked songs,similar songs,songs by same artist,same lamguage.
+Artist pages and lyrics,like button for the song and song shuffle in playlist.